brucechin/GPU-FP16-benmark/README.md

 #Multi-GPU CUDA benchmark for half-precision

+Although NVIDIA has brought up this idea for a long time, I can not find a benchmark to test my TITAN V GPU.
+This benchmark only for FP16 is based on [gpu-burn](https://github.com/wilicc/gpu-burn).
+My contribution is very small.

 Makefile is only for Volta architecture.If you change the Makefile to make it compatible with other archs like Pascal/Tesla/Kepler and test it, the outcome will be slower than single-precision.
 Currently only P100(Pascal arch) is faster with half-precision than single-precision.

 We use half-precision to speed up deep learning for it doesn't need much preicision, and this benchmark is just simply calculate matrix multiplication.